Updated on May 25th, 2021 by Bob Ciura

-The acquisition and growth strategy of EIC has allowed the company to reward shareholders with 13 annual dividend increases, with a growth rate of 5% annually over the past 15 years.
-Combined with EIC’s high dividend yield of 6.4%, this stock would pique the interest of any income investor.
+The acquisition and growth strategy of Exchange Income has allowed the company to reward shareholders with regular dividend increases since its IPO.
+Combined with the high dividend yield above 5%, this stock should pique the interest of any income investor.

-There are currently only 41 companies with monthly dividend payments.
-You can see the full list of monthly dividend stocks below:
+There are currently only 55 monthly dividend stocks.
+You can see the full list of monthly dividend stocks (along with important financial metrics such as dividend yields and price-to-earnings ratios) by clicking on the link below:

-Exchange Income Corporation’s high dividend yield and monthly dividend payments are two big reasons why this company stands out to income investors.
+Exchange Income Corporation’s high dividend yield and monthly dividend payments are two big reasons why this company stands out to prospective investors.

-The corporation has two operating segments: Aerospace & Aviation and Manufacturing, which are made up of a total 13 subsidiaries.
+The corporation has two operating segments: Aerospace & Aviation and Manufacturing.

 Source: Investor Relations

-The companies acquired are in defensible niche markets, and EIC has made 23 acquisitions since its inception in 2004.
+The companies acquired are in defensible niche markets, and EIC has made over 20 acquisitions since its inception in 2004.